 The performance impact of configuring RSIP is negligible; very little noise is generated by the RSIP client.
-RSIP clients will issue a lease refresh message request/response pair once an hour, staggered by the startup window of 120 seconds, but otherwise are largely silent.
+RSIP clients will issue a lease refresh message request/response pair once an hour, at a rate of 10 clients per second, but otherwise are largely silent.

 To configure RSIP for your Cray system, first determine which service nodes and associated Ethernet devices will be used to provide RSIP services.
 Optionally, determine if you will configure service nodes with no external IP interfaces (isolated service nodes) to act as RSIP clients.
-After selecting RSIP servers based on your machine-specific networking hardware configuration, follow Procedure 46 on page 202 to complete a default RSIP configuration and setup.
+After selecting RSIP servers based on your machine-specific networking hardware configuration, follow Procedure 48 on page 208 to complete a default RSIP configuration and setup.